History is for Everyone

 On the morning of June 28, 1776, the half-finished fort on Sullivan's Island was, by any conventional military measure, an absurdity.
 Its walls were incomplete.
 Its garrison was outnumbered.
 Its commander had been told by a superior officer to abandon it.
 And yet what happened there that day produced one of the most consequential American victories of the entire Revolutionary War—a victory that saved the South for the patriot cause, gave a fledgling nation a desperately needed symbol of resistance, and planted the palmetto tree permanently in the identity of South Carolina.
 The story of Fort Moultrie is not simply a story of a single battle; it is a story about improvisation, defiance, and the strange alchemy by which a military embarrassment for the British became a founding myth for the Americans.

 To understand what happened at Sullivan's Island, one must first understand what the British intended for Charleston in the spring of 1776.
 By early that year, British strategic thinking had turned southward.
 The ministry in London believed that loyalist sentiment ran deep in the southern colonies—particularly in the Carolina backcountry—and that a decisive show of naval force at Charleston, the wealthiest and most important port south of Philadelphia, could rally thousands of King's supporters, split the rebellion geographically, and secure a vital base of operations.
 To that end, a substantial expeditionary force was assembled: a fleet of warships under Commodore Sir Peter Parker, carrying roughly fifty guns on his flagship Bristol alone, and land forces under General Henry Clinton, who had sailed south from Boston with several regiments and intended to coordinate with loyalist militia.
-The combined force arrived off the Carolina coast in late May and early June 1776, and the target was clear.
-Charleston's outer harbor was guarded by Sullivan's Island, a low, sandy barrier island at the harbor's mouth.
-Whoever held Sullivan's Island controlled access to the city.
+Clinton had sailed south from Boston in January 1776 with a small force to rendezvous off the Cape Fear River in North Carolina with Lord Charles Cornwallis, who sailed with seven regiments from Cork, Ireland.

 The Americans knew this, too, and had been working since early 1776 to erect a fort on the island's southwestern tip.
+To defend against a British attack, South Carolinians and enslaved Africans built a palmetto-log fort on Sullivan's Island that remained unfinished when the Royal Navy appeared off the Charleston Bar in June 1776.
 The structure—known simply as Fort Sullivan—was designed by Colonel William Moultrie, a veteran of frontier warfare against the Cherokee and a man whose calm temperament would prove more valuable than any engineering expertise.
 The fort's design was unorthodox: its walls were constructed from palmetto logs laid in parallel rows, sixteen feet apart, with the space between them filled with sand.
-Palmetto wood is soft and spongy, nothing like the hardwoods favored in European fortification.
-To professional military engineers, the idea of building a fort from such material seemed almost negligent.
-But the soft, fibrous logs would prove to have a remarkable property: rather than splintering under cannon fire, they absorbed the impact.
-Cannonballs buried themselves in the spongy wood and sand without sending deadly shards flying through the interior.
+The unnamed fort was to be a square with five-hundred-foot-long walls and a bastion at each corner.

 Historical image of Fort Moultrie